Digital Quantum Simulation of Hadronization in Yang-Mills Theory: Potential Applications

-The operation of the transformation $\mathcal{T}$ can be implemented by quantum circuits.
+The operation of the transformation $\mathcal{T}$ can be implemented by quantum circuits and one specific $\mathcal{T}$ is given in \ref{A2}.
 The complexity to prepare initial state is $O(1)$.
 At last, one can turn on the quantum circuits and adjust the value of the coupling constant $g$ in the evolution operator $U(t,t_0)$ to accomplish the simulation of the evolution from the initial state to a meson

+The simulation of baryon can be perform in a similar way.
+The initial state are three quarks with different color